Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Experiments

 For all experiments, we first calibrate the conformal predictor on the source distribution $\setP$ to find the cutoff threshold $\tau^\setP$.
 For QTC and variants, we find the threshold $q$ using the expression~\eqref{eq:qtc_threshold}.
 For the regression methods, we use the ImageNet-C dataset~\citep{hendrycks2019BenchmarkingNeuralNetwork} as the source of synthetic distributions, find the cutoff threshold $\tau$ for each of the distributions, and fit a regressor by minimizing the loss~\eqref{eq:regression_estimator}.
 For the regression function we use a 4-layer MLP with ReLU activations.
 ImageNet-C consists of 90 different distributions obtained by synthetically perturbing the images of ImageNet-Val for 18 different types of perturbations at 5 different levels of severity, resulting in 90 distinct distributions.

 \paragraph{Recalibration experiments for a fixed target coverage.} We first evaluate the recalibration methods for a fixed target coverage of $1-\alpha = 0.9$.
-The results in Figure~\ref{fig:predicted_coverage_bar_plots} for recalibrating TPS show that while regression methods can fall short on reducing the coverage gap, QTC is able to reduce the coverage gap significantly and even close it in many cases.
-Often QTC works best, but for the distribution shifts of BREEDS, QTC-SC performs better.
-This can be attributed to the difference of the nature of shifts between ImageNet distributions and BREEDS distribution.
+The results in Figure~\ref{fig:predicted_coverage_bar_plots} for recalibrating TPS show that QTC reduces the coverage gap much more than regression methods, and even closes it in some cases.

+We also display QTC-T and QTC-S as ablation studies.
+Here it can be seen that sometimes QTC-T and sometimes QTC-S performs best, which is why combining them is necessary.
+The different performance of QTC-T and QTC-S can be attributed to the difference of the type of shifts (e.g. semantic vs. subpopulation) between ImageNet and BREEDS.
+Note that QTC-T operates on the regime of samples with lower confidence whereas QTC-S on the higher confidence regime.
+Therefore, QTC-T may perform subpar compared to QTC-S for datasets consisting of fewer, more distinct classes like BREEDS, for which a well-trained classifier tends to assign high confidence to its predictions.

-\paragraph{Recalibration experiments for different target coverage levels.} The coverage gap (i.e., the difference of achieved coverages and targeted coverage) varies across the desired coverage level $1-\alpha$.
-We there next evaluate the performance as a function of the desired coverage level.
+\paragraph{Recalibration experiments for different target coverage levels.} The coverage gap (i.e., the difference of achieved coverage and targeted coverage) varies across the desired coverage level $1-\alpha$.
+We therefore next evaluate the performance as a function of the desired coverage level.

-Figure~\ref{fig:coverage_vs_alpha} shows the coverage obtained after recalibration TPS and APS for different values of $1-\alpha$ for the natural distribution shifts from ImageNet.
-Both QTC and QTC-SC close the coverage gap significantly for all choices of $1-\alpha$, whereas the best performing regression-based baseline method, CHR-, fails to consistently significantly improve the coverage gap across all choices of $1-\alpha$.
+Figure~\ref{fig:coverage_vs_alpha} shows the coverage obtained after recalibration with TPS and APS for different values of $1-\alpha$ for the natural distribution shifts from ImageNet.
+QTC closes the coverage gap significantly for all choices of $1-\alpha$, whereas the best performing regression-based baseline method, CHR-, fails to significantly improve the coverage gap consistently across all choices of $1-\alpha$.